mrk21/cpp-webmock/README.md

 ### webmock::adapter::cpp\_netlib::select\_by\_type

-You will usually use the macro shown below to replace the original client and the client type.
+You will usually use the macro shown below to switch the original client type and the client type.

 ```cpp
 #include <boost/network/protocol/http/client.hpp>